hypeIT-GmbH/hypeguard-flutter-code-challenge/README.md

 You are free to implement any further extras.
 Here are some suggestions.
 It's optional, so you are welcome to stick to the ones you feel familiar with.
 Please do not implement more than 2 of them:

-- Implement some basic validation with error information on the LoginPage
+- Add a LoginPage with email and passwort.
+Implement some basic validation with error information on the LoginPage
 - Use only Custom Widgets.
 In case you want to use a Design Library, wrap the design library widget in a custom widget so that one could later change the design library without having to adjust the implementations of the widgets in the app
 - Allow the supervisor to change a staff member's `role` and provide a confirmation flow.
 Update the list accordingly.
 - Allow the supervisor to filter the staff list by its `role`